eurise-network/technical-reference/CONTRIBUTING.md

 If you do submit a PR, please follow the coding style and use clear commit messages and pull request descriptions.
 Please make sure commits are small and pull requests are grouped logically.

+All contributors are listed in the file `AUTHORS` and directly parsed into the output.